-Information on a Convicted Offender a personal characteristics and ID numbers, e.g. name, NYSID number, date of birth, social security number, etc. Identifying Information is prohibited in CODIS.
+Information on a Convicted Offender Apersonal characteristics and ID numbers, e.g. name, NYSID#, DOB, SS#, etc. Identifying information is prohibited in CODIS.

-Identification Pending IN pending
+Identification Pending ID tending

-A disposition in CODIS when an individual's identification is still in the process of being confirmed.
+A disposition in CODIS then an individual's identification is still in the process of being confirmed.